Pangandaran (train)

-Pangandaran is an mixed class passenger train with executive, premium economy, & panoramic class that operated by Kereta Api Indonesia, running between Jakarta Gambir & Banjar via Bandung (then continued to Pangandaran if Pangandaran rail line completed by the Government of West Java).
-This train offer 1x daily everyday, morning schedule from Jakarta Gambir to Banjar & evening/night schedule from Banjar to Jakarta Gambir around 325 km (201 mil) in 7 hours 54 minutes for travel.
+Pangandaran train is a mixed-class passenger train that includes executive, premium economy, and panoramic carriages that is operated by Kereta Api Indonesia, running between Jakarta Gambir and Banjar via Bandung with the plan for it to be continued to Pangandaran once the Pangandaran rail line is completed by the Government of West Java.
+The train runs once daily and offers a morning schedule from Jakarta Gambir to Banjar and an evening/night schedule from Banjar to Jakarta Gambir, covering around 325 km (201 mies) in 7 hours and 54 minutes for the travel.

-The Pangandaran train itself origin from Pangandaran beach in Southern Java but for to Pangandaran, the passenger train must riding with other vehicle for should destination (Pangandaran from Banjar).
+The Pangandaran train itself takes its name from Pangandaran beach in Southern Java.
+However, for the journey to Pangandaran, passengers must travel with another vehicle after arriving at Banjar to reach the final destination.

 History

 Priangan Express (2009)

-Initially there was a train service on the same route, namely the Priangan Express, which began operating on 12 August 2009.
-However, the Priangan Express train was ceased on 1 December 2009 due passenger occupation of the Priangan Express train that low & so that it doesn't cover operating costs—the small number of passengers is thought to be due to the departure time from the starting station being inconvenient for the public again.
+Initially, there was a train service on the same route, namely the Priangan Express, which began operating on 12 August 2009.
+However, the Priangan Express train was ceased on 1 December 2009 due to low passenger occupation, and therefore it didn't cover operating costs- the small number of passengers was thought to be due to the departure time from the starting station being inconvenient for the public at the time.

-Pangandaran train (2019 - 2021)
+Pangandaran train (2019–2021)

-On 2 January 2019, Kereta Api Indonesia launching for the Pangandaran train with executive & premium economy stainless steel that from PT INKA.
-The Pangandaran train it self serving from Jakarta Gambir to Banjar via Parahyangan mountainous region.
+On 2 January 2019, Kereta Api Indonesia launched the Pangandaran train with executive and premium economy stainless steel carriages manufactured by PT INKA.
+The Pangandaran train served the route from Jakarta Gambir to Banjar via the Parahyangan mountainous region.

 During the COVID-19 pandemic in Indonesia, the Pangandaran train was one of the trains whose operations were temporarily suspended due to the spread of the virus.
-Since the enactment of new train travel chart 2021 Gapeka schedule on 10 February 2021, this train service has only operated as a facultative train, this meaning that it only runs at certain times.
-During the enactment of new train travel chart 2021, this train hasn't actually been operational.
+Since the enactment of KAI's new train travel chart (Gapeka) schedule on 10 February 2021, this train service has only operated as a facultative train, meaning that it only ran at specific times.
+During the enactment of the 2021 Gapeka schedule, this train was not actually operational.